EJ-Tech-Lab/Automated-Multi-Zone-Smart-Factory-ASRS-Simulation-Project/README.md

 - Stacker crane

 Manual operation is only allowed after a safe transition from automatic mode to maintenance mode, ensuring safe machine interaction.

+## System Reliability Features

+All zones in the system include safety and reliability mechanisms.

+### Emergency Handling

+Each zone can respond to emergency events by:

+- Immediately stopping motion
+- Resetting internal machine states
+- Safely halting product flow

+### Watchdog Monitoring

+Each zone contains a watchdog timer that monitors machine state progression.

+If a machine remains in the same state longer than expected:

+- A fault condition is triggered
+- The zone stops operation
+- An alarm is generated for the HMI

+This prevents situations where machines become stuck due to sensor failure or mechanical blockage.